Lightwere/PnC-mods/README.md

 - **Storage Permissions** (for file operations)

 ## Installation
-1. Download the latest `PnCmod-debug.apk` from releases
+1. Download the latest `PnCmod.apk` from releases LINK
-2. Install on your device
+2. Install on Your device
 3. Grant required permissions when prompted
 4. Enable accessibility service for auto-clicker